How to be a good listener

 How to be a good listener.
-July 2019 brings about ‘Talk To Us’, the Samaritans annual awareness-raising campaign to encourage us to become better listeners.
+‘Talk To Us’, the Samaritans annual awareness-raising campaign to encourage us to become better listeners.

 Why should I listen more?

 Saying less and hearing more has huge benefits that most people miss.
 The most important benefit being that the person who’s doing the talking will feel understood and cared about.

 Most people wish that they were listened to more.
 By listening rather than talking, you are giving something valuable to the person speaking.
 Especially if you really are taking in what that person is saying.
 The speaker will feel understood and validated.